dabramovitch/condensed-metaphysics/_posts/2021-07-11-Colors-and-Currents.md

 title: "Colors-and-Currents"
 date: 2021-07-11
 category: stories
+layout: post
-tags: [colors, currents, new age bullshit, realistic fiction]
+tags: [colors, currents, new age bullshit, realistic fiction, senses]
 ---

 I first published this on a wordpress on August 9, 2016.